Great thrill for me to be here each and every day talking to you about things that matter most.

 It's a resistance band.

-There was nothing to stop him.
+And Dingy Harry's motion, there was nothing to stop him.

-He went barreling into the shower door, which somehow then came off its hinges and fell on top of him, and some some of the handle ended up in his eye or something.
+He went barreling into the shower door, which somehow then came off its hinges and fell on top of him.

-Such a convoluted impossible story.
+So it's a convoluted, impossible story.

 But it's not even a band.

-Okay, we've got sound bites in the CEO.
+Okay, we've got soundbites in the CEO.

-If you're on hold, hang on, be patient, coming right back to you.
+If you're on hold, hang on, be patient.

 This is the guy that has established a new minimum wage of $70,000 for every employee.

-Stuart Varney, this is the the business is in um uh Seattle.
+Stuart Varney, the business is in Seattle.

 Varney says, first soundbite, are you a socialist?